 First, remember that like other portals, you can only enter the treasure trove *once* so do not get in with a full inventory or you will have to leave stuff inside.

 Much like scrolls of acquirement, a treasure trove's yield can run all the way from near-worthless to jaw-droppingly awesome.
 More often than not, though, it's worth opening a treasure trove if you find one.
 Odds are that there will be something in there you want.

 Treasure troves often ask for gear with a particular enchantment level.
 While the base type requested is non-negotiable, the enchantment level requested is the minimum that it will allow.
 For example, if a trove asks for a +4 demon blade, it will accept a +6 vampiric demon blade.
-On the other hand, if it wants a +5 fire dragon armour, it won't accept a +5 gold dragon armor.
+On the other hand, if it wants +5 fire dragon scales, it won't accept +5 gold dragon scales.
 A wise player will stash a few scrolls of enchant weapon, scrolls of enchant armour, and scrolls of recharging to maximize his chance of manufacturing the required item.

 If you don't have enough of a particular consumable item to open a treasure trove, you will eventually be able to find what you're missing by farming the Abyss or Pandemonium for long enough.
 Whether or not doing so is worth the risk and tedium involved is up to you.

 If you don't remember where you last saw a particular item, don't forget that pressing Ctrl+F will let you search for specific items you've already come across.
 This can save you a tremendous amount of time backtracking.